Self-Guided Walking Tour in Passau

 AI Tourguide

 Standing under the green domes of Dom St. Stephan or out at the windy tip of the Dreiflüsseeck?
-Open the app and it will tell you exactly where the three river colours meet, when the next organ concert starts, and which lane to take up to the fortress.
-Let it narrate Passau as you walk, so you can keep your eyes on the water.
+Open AI Tourguide in your browser, no app and no download, and a voice guide walks the peninsula with you, greeting you, telling you where the three river colours meet and which lane climbs to the Veste Oberhaus, then asking what you want to see so you keep your eyes on the water.
+A real conversation, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.